Skip to main content

 The system follows a layered architecture:

-• Core tokens define raw, themeable values
+• Core tokens hold raw, themeable values (#94A3B8, 16px, 200ms…)

-• Semantic tokens define stable design meaning
+• Semantic tokens hold stable design meaning (action.primary.background, spacing.inset.control.md…)

 • Components and patterns consume semantic tokens only

-For the architectural contract of this model, see Token Model.
+For the architectural contract, see Token Model.

 Categories